Integrative Counselor: Mind Body Health Art Life

 The work.
 Eventually all of my experience and learning synthesized to create the work that I draw on in MEDITATION FOR CREATIVES™, THE MUSIC SALON™, PRAKASHA™ and other groups I facilitate.
 Now I am bringing the work into my performances, as well, in particular in the concerts of ELENA GRECO MULTIMEDIA PRODUCTIONS™ and CONCERTS FOR HEALING™ so that I can bring transformation to people through music and art.

 The work I do and teach is my own, and it is a synthesis of all the many teachings I have studied and practiced, together with my innate talents.
-In the areas of being and healing, Kamala Hope-Campbell was a major influence.
+In the areas of being, communication and healing, Kamala Hope-Campbell was a major influence.
 Meditation teachers I particularly admire and respect are Adyashanti, Peter Russell and Eckhart Tolle.
 In the realm of creativity, I appreciate greatly the work of Eric Maisel and the valuable contribution he makes to creative people and to all those who need help with living.

 I have facilitated 200+ groups at this point; group work is my favorite, as I feel that the group energy and the safety of the group setting enhances and expedites healing.
 As I continue my own journey to complete freedom, I incorporate what I learn into my healing work so that everyone can benefit.
 Although I am well trained in the various modalities I practice, I find that often the most useful thing I can offer people is to truly listen and fully be with them.
 I serve as a facilitator for others in their own journey, using both my innate gifts for healing and the skills I’ve learned and practiced, and I teach tools for self-support and transformation.
 Of course, I always offer support whenever needed, whether verbal or energetic, and I can utilize the skills related to my degree in Counseling when appropriate.
 But what gives me the most gratification is seeing people’s amazement when they first access their own unconscious and have that particular experience of healing.
 I also contemplate what it would be like if everyone had an experience of the context that forms the basis of my work and had these tools at their disposal.
 I love to share this work with people!